idrinth-api-bench/issues/CONTRIBUTING.md

 }
 ````

+In order to display nodes, they must have a text property.
+They may also have; a URL, description, and child nodes.
 This means that nodes must have a text property for displaying them.
 They may also have a URL, a description, and more nodes as children.

 ### Tests